guildxyz/guild-pin-contract/docs/contracts/GuildPin.md

 Set the pretty strings displayed in metadata for name and description.

-Only callable by the owner.
+Callable only by the owner.

 #### Parameters